The Videomaster Olympic Home T.V.

 tape, as pictured) with black and red text, and the case had a granular

 plastic without numbers in the ball holes.
-The later version (1976) came in a
+The second version from 1976 came in a

-color illustrated box and a nicer non-granular plastic case with numbers moulded
+color illustrated box and a mat plastic case with numbers moulded

 into the ball